Furnyr/Dissonity/ALPHA_CHANGELOG.md

 ---

+# 2025-1-23 - feat: hirpc v0.4.0

+The hiRPC module is pretty much stable now.
+That doesn't mean that it can't undergo breaking changes until release, but that its design is final.

+## hiRPC

+Since this is a complete rewrite, everything has changed internally.
+In the API side, the most important change is that **hiRPC channels** are now managed by the module, instead of just being another payload property.

+This way, you can easily filter out messages in other channels.

+The `dissonity` channel is reserved for necessary communications.

+## hiRPC Interface

+- Implemented new hiRPC design

+## hiRPC Kit

+Added initial version.
+This package will be used on the JavaScript side to import hiRPC from the Unity build.
+Unlike with the Embedded App SDK, it depends on the Unity package, not the other way around.

+Note: This is the "hiRPC SDK", it was renamed.

+## Dissonity (internal)

+- Implemented new hiRPC design

+- Modified version.json (Unity package version)

+- Added Bridge/version.json (hiRPC version)

+## Dissonity (API)

+- Removed SdkVersion

+---

 # 2024-12-18 - alpha progress 4

 This alpha progress version is centered around migrating from RpcBridge to hiRPC and fixing a few bugs.